 Christian and his wife, Sabrina, had recently moved from Southern California, planning to live in Morgan Hill with her mother.
 But when Sabrina’s mother moved out of town, they were stuck.
 “I was looking for a place in Morgan Hill, but it was so expensive,” says Christian.
 “I wasn’t finding anything we could afford.”

 Then fate smiled on them.
-Sabrina saw a sign advertising a new apartment community for people with low incomes — Orchard Hill.
+Sabrina saw a sign advertising a new apartment community for people with low incomes — Orchard Ranch.
 As soon as they learned when applications would first be accepted, Christian jumped into action.

 Christian got off work at midnight from his job in Los Gatos as a caregiver for people with Alzheimer’s disease and drove the 25 miles to Morgan Hill.
 He spent the night waiting outside the EAH Housing office until it opened.
 “When I got there, no one else was there,” he says.
 “I was first in line to get and complete an application.”